 WHEN CAN THE LENDER REPOSSESS MY HOME?

 IMPORTANT: This factsheet only applies to home mortgages and residential investment loans that fall under the National Consumer Credit Protection Act 2009.
 The good news is that most home mortgages and residential investment property would fall into that category.
 The most common exception would be business-related loans.
 Get legal advice if you’re not sure

 First, you need to “default” on the mortgage (the most common defaults are missing repayments or not insuring the building).

 Second, the lender must send you a “default notice” that says:

-- You have 30 days to fix the default (for example, payment arrears or insuring the home) and
+- You have 30 days to fix the default (for example, pay the arrears or insure the home) and

 - You must keep up to date with any other payments that become due during that 30 days.

-This is usually a notice under s88 Schedule 1 of the National Consumer Credit Protection Act (2009) combined with a section 57(2)(b) of the Real Property Act (NSW).
+This is usually a combined notice required under s88 Schedule 1 of the National Consumer Credit Protection Act (2009) and section 57(2)(b) of the Real Property Act (NSW).

 Third – if the 30 days in the default notice has expired, and you are still in default, the entire loan then becomes owing (not just the missed repayments) and the lender can start the repossession process: